As a board member, did you ever consider that your fundraising expenses have a significant return on their costs?

 Should you cut the fundraising budget to save money?

-I’ve seen CEO’s and boards start squeezing the fundraising budget and then they’re unhappy when their contributions go down.
+I’ve seen CEO’s and boards start squeezing the fundraising budget.
+What happens?
+Then they’re unhappy when their contributions go down.

-They don’t understand that if they cut their direct mail budget and send out poor quality appeals, then the number of gifts will go down.
+The fact is, if you cut the direct mail budget and send out poor quality appeals, then the number of gifts you receive will go down.

 Bottom Line: Fundraising actually pays for itself AND it yields a substantial profit.